-EFFECTIVE DATE: The effective date of the temporary rules being adopted through this omnibus rulemaking as listed in the descriptive summary of this notice is July 1, 2021, and the expiration date of such temporary rules is upon the 1st Regular Session of the 66th Idaho Legislature's adjournment on sine die.
+EFFECTIVE DATE: The effective date of the temporary rule being adopted through this omnibus rulemaking as listed in the descriptive summary of this notice is the 1st Regular Session of the 67th Idaho Legislature's adjournment on sine die, April 6, 2023.

-AUTHORITY: In compliance with Section 67-5226, Idaho Code, notice is hereby given this agency has adopted temporary rules.
-The action is authorized pursuant Section 19-850(1)(a), Idaho Code
+AUTHORITY: In compliance with Sections 67-5226, Idaho Code, notice is hereby given this agency has adopted a temporary rule.
+The action is authorized pursuant Section 19-850(1)(a), Idaho Code.